 Paper is a digital sticky note for the iPad and iPhone.
 My biggest contributions were to the photo canvas, onboarding experiences, sharing / export, and activity center.
 I also did the whole stack design and development of an account system that doesn't require passwords.

-Understudy is an iPad app for learning college courses one-on-one.
-It's like doing a course with a friend, but we supply the friend.
-Work together using video chat and an iPad whiteboard.
-See a video of it in action.
+Understudy was an iPad app for learning college courses one-on-one.
+It's like doing a course with a friend, but we supplied the friend.
+I cofounded the company with Ken Ferry.
+You can see a a video of the video chat and an iPad whiteboard in action.

 Lite Brite is our apartment's lighting system I made for my husband.
 It is a custom iPhone app, Go websocket server, and a Raspberry Pi animating 10m of LEDs.
 See a video of the twinkling stars and waves of colors.